Billplz/Billplz-for-WooCommerce/README.md

 # Installation

+- Login to your WordPress Dashboard
-Just go to Plugins >> Add New and Install
+- Navigate to Plugins >> Add New
+- Search Billplz for WooCommerce >> Install Now